MCelliotG/GlamourAuraFHD-skin/README.md

 This skin is FREE software.
 You can use it for free on your E2 receivers running OpenPLI 4.0+ and newer and other recent PLI-based images.

 The skin is OPEN source.
-The ipk is distributed with closed converters and renderers but all SOURCE code is available on Github.
+All SOURCE code is available on Github.

 The source code of this skin is available at https://github.com/MCelliotG/GlamourAuraFHD-skin/